 If a workplace doesn't have enough designated meeting rooms or huddle spaces, it can become difficult to get work done.
 Background noise and other distractions can detract from the tasks at hand when remote employees try to call in.
 Or if discussions with other team members are inefficient, remote employees won't be able to interact with the team when questions or problems arise.

 Workplaces also aren’t always equipped to support hybrid workers.
 While they do need a desk for the days they are in the office, their space is empty when they're not.
-You can’t give away their desk due to the fact that they’re not there consistently, but you can’t have inefficient use of space at companies looking to maximize their office usage.
-They need a solution, like a reverse-hoteling strategy, that gives them space when they’re there and uses it effectively when they’re not.
+You need a solution, like a reverse-hoteling strategy, to efficiently use space and maximize office usage.

 The Remote Worker